Mold Removal in Clifton Heights, PA Pennsylvania 19018

 Establish Containment.

-- Source: small areas of contamination smaller then 10 square. ft.
+- Source: small areas of contamination, less that 10 sq. ft.
 Bagged and removed.

 - Air Purification.
-Once removal and treatment has been complete, air purification is performed for a number of days.
+Once removal and treatment complete, the treatment and removal complete, air purification is performed for a number of days.

-What to Look For When Finding an Mold Remediation Company
+What to Look For When hiring an Mold Remediation Company

 - The right credentials Find professionals certified in Water Restoration Technician (Water Restoration Technician), ASD (Applied Structural Drying), and AMRT (Applied Microbial Remediation Technician).